Marionese/compiler-uebung/README.md

 # Compiler-Übung

-This repository contains exercises for building a simple compiler, including components such as a parser, printer, and calculator.
-Each exercise focuses on a specific aspect of compiler construction.
+This repository contains my exercises for the Compilerbau (Compiler Construction) course at university.

 ## Progress